Registration in a New Extension¶

-- either according to the rule of “first-come, first-served”;
+- According to the rule of “first-come, first-served”.

-The registries are free to establish other priority registration periods that are subject to special eligibility conditions, such as for example: open to owners of trademark holders in certain countries, or via certain trademark offices, but which are not registered with TMCH.
+The registries are free to establish other priority registration periods that are subject to special eligibility conditions.
+For example, they may have a period open to owners of trademark holders in certain countries, or via certain trademark offices, but which are not registered with TMCH.

 These periods are not mandatory.

 The attribution of a domain name during these periods is defined by the registry (“first-come, first-served”, auction, etc.)

 The Landrush period is a period during which the registration of domain names is open to anyone, without any condition concerning the registration of trademarks or any other right to a registered term.
 This being said, the registry can define specific eligibility rules (ex. mandatory local presence etc.)

 The organization of a Landrush period is optional and entirely up to the registry.

 The attribution rules of a domain name during a Landrush period is established by the Registry (“first-come, first-served”, auction, etc.)

 The prices that are applicable during this period often take into account the registration of other generic domains that have already been made (common names and other domains that do not correspond to trademarks) and the prices are often higher as a result.

 The General Availability period is the registration period that is open to the general public and during which the prices established by the Registry are without additional special fees.